BMO777/nosql-challenge/README.md

  The results of these queries are pretty printed using pprint then converted to a pandas dataframe.

 To run: Mongodb, Python with the libraries: pymongo and pandas. pprint should be included with the python installation.
-Jupyter notebook is recomnended to run the notebook files.
+Jupyter notebook is recommended to run the notebook files.